Projects

 Electronic waste is a mine of valuable materials, metals and rare earths, which should be recovered, avoiding their dispersion into the environment and promoting a circular economy based on recovery and sustainability.
 The critical point for all possible lines of work for the disposal of electronic equipment is the final action that every citizen takes when a product ends its life and becomes waste.
 The decision on where and how to allocate a piece of equipment to the cycle of urban waste is the key moment that determines the success or failure of the recovery chain.

-The future goal of the company is to achieve a quota for the conversion of WEEE into raw and secondary materials close to 100%.
+The company collaborates with the University of L’Aquila on R&D activities and its future goal is to achieve a WEEE transformation rate into raw and secondary materials close to 100%.